by Janelle Sorensen, Content Director at Elemental Green and Chief Strategist at gro gud

 Myth #2: You need to replace everything in order for it to be green.

 This myth couldn’t be further from the truth.
 In actuality, the fewer things you replace, the more eco-friendly you’re being.
 You’re saving natural resources and reducing the emissions from manufacturing energy needs and transportation fuel needs – among other things.
 So, if your floors could be revived with refinishing instead of replacement, choose refinishing.
 Perhaps the only exceptions to this rule are anything tied to energy or water use.
-Consider this fact from the WaterSense program of the U.S. Environmental Protection Agency (EPA):
+Consider this about the WaterSense program of the U.S. Environmental Protection Agency (EPA):

 By replacing old, inefficient toilets with WaterSense labeled models, the average family can reduce water used for toilets by 20 to 60 percent—that’s nearly 13,000 gallons of water savings for your home every year!
 They could also save more than $110 per year in water costs, and $2,200 over the lifetime of the toilets.